DrasLorus/aptypes-python/README.md

 ## Installation

 Currently, only direct usage is supported.
-So, to use the module, clone the repository somewhere, create a symbolique link to this repository [aptypes](./aptypes) in your PYTHON_PATH, and just `import aptypes` or `from aptypes import *`.
+So, to use the module, clone the repository somewhere, create a symbolic link to this repository [aptypes](./aptypes) in your PYTHON_PATH, and just `import aptypes` or `from aptypes import *`.

+## License

+This module is licensed under the free and open-source Apache 2.0 license.

+## Copyright

+Copyright DrasLorus, 2024